 Generally speaking, there are a couple of things beneficial to determine if eco products are genuine so you can decide if the outcomes align with the sustainable goals of your family.

 - Eco-labels-The first thing you can look for when selecting eco-nappies or other eco products is Eco labels.
-A certified product with a globally recognised eco-label can give you a good insight into sustainable efforts.
+A certified product with a globally recognised ecolabel can give you insight into sustainable efforts.
 Some of the highest recognised eco-labels include Nordic Swan.
 In addition, some tremendous eco-friendly nappy brands like Bamboo Nature and Muumi are certified with this highly respected eco-label.
-Choosing brands that carry such highly respected eco-labels is the easiest way to find genuine eco nappies.
-Another great one is the EU eco-label, which the brand Moltex is empowered with.
+Choosing brands with highly respected ecolabels is the easiest way to find genuine eco-nappies.
+Another great one is the EU ecolabel, which the brand Moltex is empowered with.

 Some of these great brands are available in bulk, and with some brands, you can save yourself some dollars, while others do not give many benefits to purchasing in bulk.

-- Research-However, eco-labels are an easy way to give you great reinsurance of a product’s sustainable efforts; other great brands out there may not be certified but are still great eco-friendly choices.
+- Research-However, eco-labels are an easy way to give you great reinsurance of a product’s sustainable efforts; other great brands may not be certified but are still great eco-friendly choices.
 More research will determine whether the brand’s sustainable claims are genuine.
 Perhaps consider visiting the product’s website and looking for transparent information.
-You will soon learn the difference between brands that love to share details about their sustainable efforts and brands that are transparent.
+You will soon learn the difference between brands that love sharing details about their sustainable efforts and transparent brands.

 - Ask questions-When you have any questions about the sustainable efforts of an eco-brand, contact the company and ask questions.
-You will soon find out the difference between genuine brands that love to provide you will detail and brand you may not hear back from or provide you with clear answers.
+You will soon discover the difference between genuine brands that love to provide details and brands you may not hear back from or provide clear answers.

-However, Ecoriginals don’t tick the first box, and they are not certified with an ecolabel.
+However, Ecoriginals don’t tick the first box and are not certified with an ecolabel.
 Still, they give you detailed and transparent information about their sustainable efforts as one could wish for.
 They also have helpful customer service to help you answer any questions.

 ‘Did you know that Ecoriginals work together with Australian scientific organisations like the CSIRO(Commonwealth Scientific and Industrial Research Organisation) and aim for continuous improvement of the environmental standards, and aim to be plastic-free in 2025?